 - HMRC or other government or law enforcement agencies;

-- if we sell any business or assets, in which case we may disclose your personal information to the prospective buyer of such business or assets;
+- if we sell any business or assets, in which case we may disclose your personal data to the prospective buyer of such business or assets;

-- for the purposes of fraud protection and credit risk reduction.
+- for the purposes of fraud protection and credit risk reduction; and

-The categories of third parties listed above use your personal information for their own purposes and are responsible for their own compliance with data protection legislation.
+With the exception of our trustees and employees, the categories of third parties listed above use your personal data for their own purposes and are responsible for their own compliance with data protection legislation.

-We also share your personal information with third-party service providers who provide services to the Charity, such as our CRM host server, IT support and maintenance service, cloud storage provider and email exchange server, and other businesses that provide certain services on our behalf.
-All of our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
-We do not allow our third-party service providers to use your personal information for their own purposes.
+We also share your personal data with third-party service providers who provide services to Stormbreak, such as our CRM host server, IT support and maintenance service, cloud storage provider and email exchange server, and other businesses that provide certain services on our behalf.
+All of our third-party service providers are required to take appropriate security measures to protect your personal data in line with our policies.
+We do not allow these third-party service providers to use your personal data for their own purposes.

 We’d like to use your details to keep in touch about things that may matter to you.
-This might be about taking part in Stormbreaks, volunteering with us, events and activities, or fundraising.
+This might be about taking part in Stormbreak, volunteering with us, events and activities, or fundraising.

-We’ll only send these to you if you agree to receive them and we will never share your information with companies outside the Charity for inclusion in their marketing.
+We’ll only send these to you if you agree to receive them and we will never share your information with companies outside Stormbreak for inclusion in their marketing.

-Sending marketing communications is within our legitimate interests to promote the Charity and our purposes.
+Sending marketing communications is within our legitimate interests to Stormbreak and our purposes.